 - Is this sauce better than Olive Garden Alfredo Sauce? – A lot of people who have tried this pasta sauce think so, just check out the comments.

-- What type of pasta should I use for alfredo? – Use your favorite sauce.
+- What type of pasta should I use for alfredo? – Use your favorite pasta.
 Some people love to use this to make fettuccini alfredo, but any pasta shape will work.

 Did you make and love this recipe?
 Give your review below and make sure you share your creations by tagging me on Instagram!